-Interest & Investment Income Current Budget 2022/23 £000 (16) Full Year Forecast £000 Full year Forecast Variance £000 (24) Comments Interest rate increases in year have increased interest receivable estimations.
+Current Budget 2022/23 £000 Full Year Forecast £000 Full year Forecast Variance £000 Comments Interest & Investment Income (16) (40) (24) Interest rate increases in year have increased interest receivable estimations.
 Current market interest rates continue to rise and will be monitored to reflect any further changes.
-Rents, Rates, Taxes 330 373 43 Increased insurance premiums and and Other Charges energy costs as a result of market conditions and additional perils.
-Repairs and Maintenance 9,728 9,647 (81) Revenue heating works are forecast to reduce by £224k.
-This is partly due to increased capital works in prior years, reducing overall repair costs required in future years.
-Increased Planned large repairs forecast of £210k, following the increased number of large one-off repairs year to date, addressing works such as drainage.
-Increased provision on £55k to address car park repairs.
-Increased budget provision for compliance remedial and testing works of £103k.
-Supervision and Management 3,199 3,407 208 Increased temporary staff costs to maintain service operation while the housing structure is reviewed.
+Rents, Rates, Taxes and Other Charges 330 373 43 Increased insurance premiums as a result of market increases and additional perils.
+Repairs and Maintenance 9,728 9,421 (307) Revenue heating works are forecast to reduce by £188k.
+This is partly due to increased capital works in prior years reducing over repair costs required.
+Void and responsive repairs are forecast to have a reduced demand year to date.
+Both budgets are demand led and although demand has been reduced, the Council continue to be impacted by material price increases.
+Revenue repairs can also be subject to seasonal trends, therefore, budgets will be monitoring closely going forward.
+Supervision and Management 3,071 3,224 153 Increased temporary staff costs to maintain service operation while the housing structure is reviewed.
 This is partly offset by vacancies savings within supervision and management (staff pay).
-Supervision and Management (Staff Pay) 2,717 2,617 (100) Revised forecasts reflect housing vacancy figures.
+Supervision and Management (Staff Pay) 2,850 2,784 (66) Revised forecasts reflect housing vacancy figures.
 This saving is offset by interim consultancy staff being appointed in year (As above).
 Interest Payable and Similar Charges 2,846 2,896 50 Interest rate increases in year have increased interest payable on current and future borrowing estimates by a forecast £50k.
-Capital Expenditure funded by Revenue 8,309 4,955 (3,354) Reduced revenue required to fund the capital programme for 2022/23 due to increased capital receipts being available.
-Expenditure Total 27,113 23,855 (3,258)
+Capital Expenditure funded by Revenue 8,309 6,322 (1,987) Reduced revenue required to fund the capital programme for 2022/23 due to increased capital receipts being available.
+Expenditure Total 27,118 24,980 (2,138)